PavelQuiquia/Ajax-Eredvisie-20-21/README.md

 Visualization of players 'Ajax' Champion of the Eredivisie 20-21

-these are the steps to get some analytics by players:
+These are the steps to get some analytics by players:

 Using:

-Get URL from chrome
+Get URL from chrome.
-Postman - to get the request code
+Postman - to get the request code.
-Atom IDE to mimic the request from the website, and create the DB Python Pandas - To analyze the data ad get some visuals Python in Atom IDE - To analyze and get some visuals
+Atom IDE to mimic the request from the website, and create the DB.
+Python Pandas - To analyze the data ad get some visuals.
+Python in Atom IDE - To analyze and get some visuals.

 1. Get database from www.whoscored.com.
 I will use the DB of players from 'Ajax' in the Eredivisie 20-21.